beardedLegend/k8-APT/README.md

-For scale, on a small cluster (7 nodes, Calico, cert-manager, ingress): an unfiltered `level: Metadata` policy produced 127 MB/day (46 GB/year); a policy of this shape produced 3–5 MB/day (1.2–1.8 GB/year).
+For scale, on a small cluster (7 nodes, Calico, cert-manager, ingress): an unfiltered `level: Metadata` policy produced 127 MB/day (46 GB/year); a policy of the shape of `policy/hardened.yaml` produced 3–5 MB/day (1.2–1.8 GB/year).
+The baseline drops even less than the unfiltered policy and logs pods at `RequestResponse`, so expect it above the default budget on a busy cluster.

 ## How it is put together

 ```
 cmd/k8-apt         the binary
 internal/audit     event model, matchers, expectations, verification, log sources
-internal/scenarios what the run does and what it then expects (core.go, edge.go)
+internal/scenarios what the run does and what it then expects (core.go, edge.go, ecosystem.go)
 internal/budget    log volume measurement
+internal/auditpolicy  the audit policy model: parse, first-match evaluation, render, splice
+internal/policygen    the policy generator: derive, simulate, keep or reject
 internal/report    terminal and markdown reports
 internal/runner    act → fetch → verify → report
 internal/config    the cluster profile
-policy/baseline.yaml   the policy the default expectations describe
+policy/baseline.yaml   the policy the default expectations describe (Kubernetes docs example)
+policy/hardened.yaml   a stricter policy that closes the baseline's gaps
+policy/policy.go       embeds the baseline into the binary
 ```

 A scenario has two halves, and they run at different times: every `Act` runs